keerti2003/FlexiRelief-Application/README.md

 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

-Feel free to customize this README file according to your project's specific details and requirements.